 The Korean Supreme Court ruled, in March of 2018, that a company may terminate employees for one incident of employee gambling.
-The case stems from the termination of drivers that were caught on one occasion gambling prior to driving buses.
+The case is a precedent that may make it easier for employees to terminate employees that violate certain company rules without the need to provide notification and an opportunity to improve.
+The case stems from the termination of bus drivers that were caught on one occasion gambling prior to driving buses.

 The lower courts ruled, in short, that gambling was not a serious enough offense to justify termination since: